How To Hit Out Of The Bunker – What You Need To Know

 It’s important that you follow through and don’t stop your swing when your club enters the sand, as this will allow the sand underneath the ball to launch it into the air.
 Try focusing on making a high finish with your swing.

-If you are struggling hitting behind the ball, you may find it helpful to move the ball forward in your stance.
+If you are struggling to hit behind the ball, you may find it helpful to:

 It will take practice to be able to judge how far behind the ball your club should enter the sand and how full your swing should be, but as long as you keep these basics and tips in mind you should eventually find success.